goto40/textx-cpp/README.md

 ```
 ## Model representation

-The parsed model is presented as a `textx::Model` object.
+The parsed model is represented as a `textx::Model` object.
 This model object allows
 to access the model data through the method `val()` (e.g., `model->val()`).

 Ownership: